TAUGHT IN ENGLISH ❯

 ITALIAN STUDENTS

-€ 800.00 Annual enrolment fee to be paid upon enrolment each year, directly at the secretary’s office or by bank transfer addressed to Rome University of Fine Arts S.r.l.
-IBAN: IT29D0306905048100000012207, BIC CODE (Swift): BCITITMM, entering your name and surname as the reason for payment, or by cheque, or directly on site in cash.
-The remaining part of the annual tuition fee and educational contribution can be paid, using the PagoPA payment system, with slips available in the “Payments” section of the student’s personal area, in:
+€ 800.00 Annual enrolment fee to be paid upon enrolment each year by bank transfer addressed to Rome University of Fine Arts S.r.l.
+IBAN: IT29D0306905048100000012207, BIC CODE (Swift): BCITITMM, entering your name and surname as the reason for payment, by cheque, or directly to the admin office in cash.
+The remaining part of the tuition fee can be paid, via bank transfer, in:

-The remaining part of the annual tuition fee and educational contribution must be paid no later than the 10th February 2023, by bank transfer.
+The remaining part of the tuition fee must be paid by 12 December 2023, by bank transfer.

 EARLY BIRD

-If the international student chooses to pay the remaining part of the annual tuition fee and educational contribution by the 31st December 2022, he/she will be entitled to a reduction of 15%; or if he/she chooses to pay by the 31st January 2022, he/she will be entitled to a reduction of 10%.
+If an international student chooses to complete the payment of the tuition fee by 31 August 2023, they will be entitled to a reduction of 15%; if they choose to pay by 31 October 2023, they will be entitled to a reduction of 10%.

-*Early Bird cannot be combined with scholarships and/or with other economic support.
+Early Bird reductions cannot be combined with scholarships and/or with other economic support.

 RUFA strongly believes it is vital to provide visible pathways of access across our programs to those in financial hardship and those from a diverse range of backgrounds: